 Once we’d polished the Box Wrestle Fence system into a well-oiled machine, it was time to find a permanent home and bring our methods to a larger audience.
 In early 2015, we found a bright, accessible, 1,500-square-foot location at the corner of Kingsway and Duchess St in Vancouver.
 We took possession of the space in April, and set to work converting it from a u-brew winery to the best training space we could build.

 Our grand opening in October 2015 marked the beginning of a new, exciting era for Valkyrie WMAA.
-Since opening our doors we've grown our coaching team to 7 members; developed a robust self-defense curriculum and begun offering workshops to organizations and students throughout Metro Vancouver, and made a continuing effort to keep our training accessible to all students regardless of background, gender, or financial circumstances.
+Since opening our doors we've grown our coaching team to 7 members; developed a robust self-defense curriculum and begun offering workshops throughout Metro Vancouver, and made a continuing effort to keep our training accessible to all students regardless of background, gender, or financial circumstances.
 In 2016, we were runners-up in the Best Emerging Entrepreneur category of the Small Business BC Awards, and launched an ongoing rapier tournament series that brings together fighters from all across the Pacific Northwest.
+In 2017, we hosted the first-ever Violence Dynamics Vancouver seminar, with four world-renowned guest instructors.
 Our community continues to grow, our students continue to surprise and impress us, and we can't wait to see what the future brings!